 - Evaluating the potential presence of this risk in our direct product supply chain.

-- Evolving our vendor agreements to include an ability to evaluate the vendor’s compliance with our standards regarding slavery and human trafficking in supply chains, including providing assurances that materials incorporated into products sold to us comply with all applicable laws regarding the prohibition and prevention of human trafficking and slavery.
+- Evolving our vendor agreements to include an ability to evaluate the vendor’s compliance with our standards regarding slavery and human trafficking in supply chains, including (1) obtaining assurances that materials incorporated into products sold to us comply with all applicable laws regarding the prohibition and prevention of human trafficking and slavery, and (2) reserving our right to perform announced and, with select vendors, unannounced audits.
+Such audits may be performed by us or an approved auditing company.

 - Educating staff members who are responsible for managing our supply chain about our standards regarding slavery and human trafficking.